damongolding/immich-kiosk/README.md

 Using this URL `http://{URL}?image_fit=cover&transition=fade&person=PERSON_1_ID&person=PERSON_2_ID` would achieve what we want.

 ## Example 2
 Fanyang Meng created a digital picture frame using a Raspberry Pi Zero 2 W and Kiosk.
 You can read the blog post about the process [here](https://fanyangmeng.blog/build-a-selfhosted-digital-frame/).

+This example includes instructions on how to autoboot a Raspberry Pi directly into Immich Kiosk.

 ------

 ## Installation
-There are two main ways to install Kiosk.
+There are two main ways to install Kiosk: **Docker** or **Binary**.

 ### Docker (recommended)